azpoliak/birthing_experiences/src/README.md

   -   June 1, 2020-November 1, 2020 (dip in cases)
   -   November 1, 2020-April 1, 2021 (second wave)
   -   April 1, 2021-June 24, 2021 (widespread vaccine availability in US, dip in cases)
  - `labeling_stories.py`: re-implements Maria's code for Table 3: assigns labels to stories based on lexicon of key words, finds number of stories assigned each label.
 Also assigns "COVID" label to posts made after March 11, 2020, when COVID-19 was declared a pandemic by WHO, and separates the pre- and post-pandemic stories into two dataframes.
+Requires both the `labels_ngrams.json` and `covid_ngrams.json` dictionaries saved in `data/`.
- - `subreddit_dfs.py`: compiles all the submissions about birth stories that are 500+ words from all nine subreddits into one dataframe birth_stories_df, incorporates author's first comment for empty submissions, and saves it as a compressed json file.
+ - `subreddit_dfs.py`: compiles all the submissions about birth stories that are 500+ words from all nine subreddits into one dataframe called birth_stories_df, incorporates author's first comment for empty submissions, and saves it as a compressed json file.
+We incorporated the author's first comment for submissions where the text field was empty because we noticed that in recent years, many birth story submissions will just contain a picture of the baby and the author will add the story as a comment on their own post.

 ### Utility files:
 - `date_utils.py `: functions used to access date information about posts.